 User Definition Explanation

 Normal user A user who is allowed to use the TOE.
 A

 normal user is provided with a login user

 name and can use normal functions of MFP.

 Administrator Supervisor A user who is authorised to modify the login

 password of the MFP administrator.

 MFP A user who is allowed to manage the TOE

 administrator and performs the management operations

-such as user data management of normal
+such as normal user management, device

-user, device management, file management,
+management, file management, and

-and network management.
+network management.